 The Company's operations are subject to certain risks and uncertainties.
-The risks include the risk that the Company will not receive 510(k) clearance for its Acuitas AMR Gene Panel tests and Acuitas Lighthouse Software on a timely basis, or at all, rapid technology changes, the need to retain key personnel, the need to protect intellectual property and the need to raise additional capital financing on terms acceptable to the Company.
-The Company's success depends, in part, on its ability to develop, obtain regulatory approval for and commercialize its proprietary technology as well as raise additional capital.
+The risks include rapid technology changes, the need to manage growth, the need to retain key personnel, the need to protect intellectual property and the need to raise additional capital financing on terms acceptable to the Company.
+The Company's success depends, in part, on its ability to develop and commercialize its proprietary technology as well as raise additional capital.

-Following receipt of approval from stockholders at a special meeting of stockholders held on January 17, 2018, the Company filed an amendment to its Amended and Restated Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of common stock, at a ratio of one share for twenty-five shares, and to reduce the authorized shares of our common stock from 200,000,000 to 50,000,000 shares.
+Following receipt of approval from stockholders at a special meeting of stockholders held on August 22, 2019, the Company filed an amendment to its Amended and Restated Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of common stock, at a ratio of one share for twenty shares.
 All share amounts and per share prices in this Annual Report have been adjusted to reflect the reverse stock split.

-2018 Financing Transactions
+2019 Financing Transactions

 Since inception, the Company has incurred, and continues to incur, significant losses from operations.
 The Company has funded its operations primarily through external investor financing arrangements.
-The following financing transactions took place during 2018:
+The following financing transactions took place during 2019:

-- On October 22, 2018, the Company closed its October 2018 Public Offering of 2,220,000 shares of its common stock at a public offering price of \$1.45 per share.
-The offering raised gross proceeds of approximately \$3.2 million and net proceeds of approximately \$2.8 million. - On June 11, 2018, the Company executed an Allonge to its Second Amended and Restated Senior Secured Promissory Note, dated June 28, 2017, with a principal amount of \$1,000,000 issued to MGHIF.
-The Allonge provided that accrued and unpaid interest of \$285,512 due as of July 14, 2018, the original maturity date, be paid through the issuance of shares of OpGen's common stock in a private placement transaction.
-In addition, the Allonge revised and extended the maturity date for payment of the Note to six semi-annual payments of \$166,667 plus accrued and unpaid interest beginning on January 2, 2019 and ending on July 1, 2021.
-On July 30, 2018, the Company issued 144,238 shares of common stock to MGHIF in a private placement transaction for \$285,512 of accrued and unpaid interest due as of July 14, 2018 under the MGHIF Note. - On February 6, 2018, the Company closed its February 2018 Public Offering of 2,841,152 units at \$3.25 per unit, and 851,155 pre-funded units at \$3.24 per pre-funded unit, raising gross proceeds of approximately \$12 million and net proceeds of approximately \$10.7 million.
-Each unit included one share of common stock and one common warrant to purchase 0.5 share of common stock at an exercise price of \$3.25 per share.
-Each pre-funded unit included one pre-funded warrant to purchase one share of common stock for an exercise price of \$0.01 per share, and one common warrant to purchase 0.5 share of common stock at an exercise price of \$3.25 per share.
+- On October 28, 2019, the Company closed the October 2019 Public Offering of 2,590,170 units at \$2.00 per unit and 2,109,830 pre-funded units at \$1.99 per pre-funded unit, raising gross proceeds of approximately \$9.4 million and net proceeds of approximately \$8.3 million.
+Each unit included one share of common stock and one common warrant to purchase one share of common stock at an exercise price of \$2.00 per share.
+Each pre-funded unit included one pre-funded warrant to purchase one share of common stock for an exercise price of \$0.01 per share, and one common warrant to purchase one share of common stock at an exercise price of \$2.00 per share.
 The common warrants are exercisable immediately and have a five-year term from the date of issuance.
-As of December 31, 2018, all 851,155 pre-funded warrants issued in the February 2018 Public Offering have been exercised. - During the year ended December 31, 2018, the Company sold 318,236 shares of its common stock under its ongoing at the market offering resulting in aggregate net proceeds to the Company of approximately \$0.6 million, and gross proceeds of \$0.6 million.
-The at the market offering was launched in September 2016.
-In connection with the October 2018 Public Offering, the Company terminated the at the market offering.
+As of December 31, 2019, all 2,109,830 pre-funded warrants issued in the October 2019 Public Offering have been exercised. - On March 29, 2019, the Company closed the March 2019 Public Offering of 450,000 shares of its common stock at a public offering price of \$12.00 per share.
+The offering raised gross proceeds of \$5.4 million and net proceeds of approximately \$4.8 million.

-Results of Operations for the Years Ended December 31, 2018 and 2017
+Results of Operations for the Years Ended December 31, 2019 and 2018